 “Record” means all documents, forms, copies, reports, statements, tape recordings, or tangible evidence presented in a disciplinary hearing or conference.

-“Referral Notice” refers to the notice initiating disciplinary action. • “Respondent” means accused student.• “Sanction” means penalty for violation of Disciplinary Code.• “Seminary” means Grace School of Theology.
+“Referral Notice” refers to the notice initiating disciplinary action.

+“Respondent” means accused student.

+“Sanction” means penalty for violation of Disciplinary Code.

+“Seminary” means Grace School of Theology.

 “Seminary officials” means those persons who have been given the authority and the responsibility by the appropriate agency or person, including regents, officers, faculty, and administrative staff.